Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

 which gives the following profile of the energy density

-The first parameter $\alpha>0$ allows to change the steepness of the profile while $\lambda\geq0$, allows to vary also the location of the peak: for $\lambda=0$ the peak is at the centre ($r=0$), while for $\lambda>0$ the shape is off-centered and the distance between the peak and the centre is increasing for larger values \mbox{of $\lambda$}.
+Varying the first parameter $\alpha>0$ changes the steepness of the profile while varying $\lambda\geq0$, changes also the location of the peak: for $\lambda=0$ the peak is at the centre ($r=0$), while for $\lambda>0$ the shape is off-centered and the distance between the peak and the centre is increasing for larger values \mbox{of $\lambda$}.